Ways to seek healthcare during Coronavirus:

 02.What to do; everyone:

-Patients can be reassured that their safety is a top priority, and are encouraged to attend all appointments as usual unless the hospital contacts you to tell you otherwise.
+Patients can be reassured that their safety is a top priority, and are encouraged to attend all appointments as usual, providing they do not have symptoms of coronavirus and unless told otherwise by their GP surgery/hospital.

 - Always carry tissues with you and use them to catch your cough or sneeze.
 Then bin the tissue, and wash your hands, or use a sanitiser gel.